-Diplomatic Service operational officers work for the Foreign and Commonwealth Office (FCO), protecting and promoting British interests throughout the world.
-They work in the FCO headquarters in London and in British embassies, high commissions and consulates abroad.
+Diplomatic Service operational officers work for the Foreign, Commonwealth and Development Office (FCDO), protecting and promoting British interests throughout the world.
+They work in the FCDO headquarters in London and in British embassies, high commissions and consulates abroad.

 You could be:

 dealing with a range of issues and policies, such as counter terrorism, human rights or climate change